jonathan-major/airflow-webserver/README.md

 --------------------------------------------------------------
 March 23, 2018

 RBAC UI has been merged into [Apache-Airflow master](https://github.com/apache/incubator-airflow), and will be released with Airflow 1.10.0.
 I will no longer be maintaining this repo.
-If you are interested in using the RBAC feature you can now do so.
-See the `New Webserver UI with Role-Based Access Control` section in [UPDATING.md](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md) for instructions.
+If you are interested in using the RBAC feature, see the `New Webserver UI with Role-Based Access Control` section in [UPDATING.md](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md) for instructions.

 ### About
 --------------------------------------------------------------